GoogleChrome/web.dev/src/site/content/en/blog/wix-performance-infra-evolution/index.md

 such as on the website store inventory.
-2. It had certain data and cookies that were (and are) **visitor specific**, meaning two people visiting the same site would see a somewhat different HTML - for example, to support products we use various methods, like remembering what items a visitor put in the cart , or the chat the visitor started with the business earlier, and more.
+2. It had certain data and cookies that were (and are) **visitor specific**, meaning two people visiting the same site would see a somewhat different HTML - for example, to support products we use various methods, like remembering what items a visitor put in the cart, or the chat the visitor started with the business earlier, and more.
 3. Not all pages are cacheable - for example a page with custom user code on it, that displays the current time as part of the document, is not eligible for caching.